Share the Rhythm

 Residency Structure: Resident artists, school faculty and Ordway Education staff collaborate to identify both academic and social-emotional learning goals for each classroom.
 Ordway residencies are individually designed to meet a school’s needs and are supported by Ordway teaching artists and staff through…

-- Professional performances at the Ordway: Share the Rhythm Residency schools attend two international music performances individually selected for students and educators to attend.
-Residency classrooms use these live perfromance experiences to inform the exploration of the genre including it’s techniques, history and cultural context.
+- Professional performances at the Ordway: the Share the Rhythm kick-off event and two international music performances individually selected for students and educators to attend.
+Residency classrooms use these live performance experiences to inform the exploration of the genre, including its techniques, history, and cultural context.

 - Support and/or introduce international music education in K-12 schools

 - Personalize the experience of attending a musical performance at the Ordway

 - Encourage and facilitate critical thinking about live performance and arts-based instruction

 - Work towards inclusion and equity in arts-based education